srcecde/google-youtube-history-analytics/README.md

 <li>Running without parameters will execute for both YouTube and Google Searches</li>
 <li>Pass --y Y for running the script on YouTube data</li>
 <li>Pass --g G for running the script on Google Searches data</li>
+<li>It provide output in the csv files in the working directory</li>
 </ul>

 <h5>For queries or issues, feel free to contact or open an <a href="https://github.com/srcecde/google-youtube-history-analytics/issues">issue</a></h5>